Cardinalli-UH/a5-battlesim/README.md

  * 100 points for the game code.
    * **Due Monday 11/6**
  * 20 points for writing a code review.
-   * **Code reviews will be done in class Wed 10/30.
+   * **Code reviews will be done in class Mon 10/30.
 Your game should be somewhat working**
  * 20 for using code reviewer suggestions.

  ## Instructions